AVATAR: A Parallel Corpus for Java-Python Program Translation: Introduction

 Software developers and researchers often require to convert software codebases or research prototypes from one platform to another or rewrite them in the target programming languages.
 Manually rewriting software is time-consuming, expensive, and requires expertise in both the source and target languages.
 For example, the Commonwealth Bank of Australia spent around \$750 million and 5 years translating its platform from COBOL to Java \cite{lachaux2020unsupervised}.
 Program translation system that converts the source code of a program written in a programming language to an equivalent program in a different programming language is known as transcompiler, transpiler, or source-to-source compiler.
 Transcompilers have a prodigious practical value; they could help to reduce the translation efforts of developers and researchers by not requiring them to write code from scratch, instead they can edit the translated code with less efforts.

 The conventional transcompilers are based on rule-based approaches; they first convert source code into an Abstract Syntax Tree (AST) and then apply handwritten rules to translate to the target language.
-Development and adaptation of transcompilers need advanced knowledge and therefore are available in a handful of programming languages (\eg \texttt{j2cstranslator}\footnote{https://sourceforge.net/projects/j2cstranslator}).
+Development and adaptation of transcompilers need advanced knowledge and therefore are available in a handful of programming languages.
 Undoubtedly, the automation of program translation would facilitate software development and research tremendously.

-With the recent advancements in data-driven neural machine translation (NMT) approaches between natural languages, researchers have started investigating them for programming language translation.
-Recently, \citet{lachaux2020unsupervised} trained an NMT system in an unsupervised fashion using large-scale monolingual source code from GitHub that showed noteworthy success in source code translation between Java, Python, and C++ languages.
-Pre-trained programming language models (PLMs), such as CodeBERT \cite{feng-etal-2020-codebert}, GraphCodeBERT \cite{guo2020graphcodebert}, PLBART \cite{ahmad2021unified} have been shown to work well on Java-C\# translation after fine-tuning on a small amount of parallel examples.
+With the recent advancements in data-driven neural machine translation (NMT) approaches between natural languages, researchers have started investigating them for programming language translation. \citet{lachaux2020unsupervised} trained an NMT system in an unsupervised fashion using large-scale monolingual source code from GitHub that showed noteworthy success in source code translation between Java, Python, and C++ languages.
+Pre-trained language models (PLMs) of code have been shown to work well on Java-C\# translation after fine-tuning on a small amount of parallel examples \cite{feng-etal-2020-codebert, guo2020graphcodebert, ahmad2021unified, wang-etal-2021-codet5}.
 Motivated by these favourable results, in this work, we propose a new parallel corpus of Java and Python programs.

-We propose a corpus, \tool (jAVA-pyThon progrAm tRanslation) that consists of solutions written in Java and Python for 8,475 programming problems collected from competitive programming sites, online platforms, and open source repositories.
-While prior works offer parallel source code at the function level, \tool offers parallel source code at the program level.
-We train NMT models from scratch and fine-tune PLMs using \tool to perform evaluation.
-The experiment results suggest that while the models perform considerably in terms of the lexical match, they lack in generating code that is accurate in terms of syntax and data-flow match.
-We have released our code.\footnote{https://github.com/wasiahmad/AVATAR}
+We propose a corpus, \tool (jAVA-pyThon progrAm tRanslation) that consists of solutions written in Java and Python for 9,515 programming problems collected from competitive programming sites, online platforms, and open source repositories. \tool includes 250 examples with unit tests to facilitate functional correctness evaluation of program translation.
+We train several baselines, including models trained from scratch or pre-trained on large-scale source code collection and fine-tuned on \tool.
+The experiment results indicate that while the models perform considerably in terms of the lexical match, they lack Furthermore, \tool offers 3,391 parallel functions that we use to train models or fine-tune pre-trained language models and perform function translation evaluation on the dataset released by \citet{lachaux2020unsupervised}.